akostrik/stage_telegram_python/README.md

 # python-project
-Verification of the Telegram channels veracity by two methods:
+Verification of the Telegram messages veracity by two methods:
 1) Looking of the marks of the propaganda in a separate message
 2) Comparison of the information diffused by several channels